 In my experience, gauging where you are at right now is an important step to understanding where you need to go from here.
 If you are not as physically fit as you would like to be it is a good idea to start exercise off slow and easy.
 You might think you can run it, but this is not the 100-meter sprint, this is a marathon.

 Build up your stamina with regularly pushing yourself just a little be beyond what you did yesterday.
 Walking uphill is a great place to start for a lot of people who do not have much exercise with hiking.
 When you have built up the stamina to walk up local hills or uphill on a treadmill for 60+ minutes at a good pace you should start thinking about how you can strengthen your muscles.
+If you want to exercise with other people for some motivation, consider going for pilates classes a few days in the week so that you can get your cardio in while also building strength, all of it with a professional trainer to guide you.

 When travelling, you need to strengthen key muscle groups that will be responsible for keeping you going on those trails.
 The key areas I focused on that helped me were my core, legs, and back muscles.
 Those are muscles that will be pushed the hardest during long hikes in hostile temperatures.
 This is why it might be a good idea to hit the gym and focus on those core muscle groups.